microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/participant-invite.md

 For more information about how to handle operations, see [commsOperation](../resources/commsoperation.md).

+>**Note:**
->**Note:** Inviting multiple participants in one request is only supported for group calls.
+> * Inviting multiple participants in one request is only supported for group calls.
- **Note:** Inviting another bot into meeting/group call is not allowed
+> * You aren't allowed to invite another bot to a meeting or group call.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]